-Stroke: To create a draw or an arc graphics object using the current aperture.
+Stroke: To create a draw or an arc graphical object with the current aperture.

 Track: Either a draw or an arc.
-Typically used for a conductive traces on a PCB.
+Typically used for conductive traces on a PCB.

 Unit: The measurement unit 'mm' or 'inch' used to interpret the coordinate data.
 The effective unit is stored as the value of the corresponding graphics state parameter.